 You can find curry leaves at almost any local Indian grocery store – they’re very cheap, usually no more than a dollar per pack.
 If you don’t live near an Indian store, then you can order them on Amazon though they will be more expensive.

 How to store curry leaves:

 I suggest putting them in a ziplock bag and storing them in your freezer (I do this all the time).
-Take them out and use as needed!
+Take them out and use them as needed!

 What is curry powder?

 Funny story, several years ago I went home to visit my parents.
 I was helping my mom cook in her kitchen and I asked her where she kept the curry powder.
 She looked at me like I was crazy.
 My mom, who grew up in India, had no idea what “curry powder” was…

 That’s because curry powder is a British invention.

 Yep.
 Curry powder isn’t even Indian… it’s just a pre-made spice mix that includes “Indian” spices like coriander, turmeric, cumin, cayenne, etc. Curry powder does not contain curry leaves.

 When it comes to authentic Indian recipes, you won’t find “curry powder” in a list of ingredients – and if you do, look for another recipe.
 For example, authentic Murgh Makhani (Butter Chicken), Navratan Korma, Goat Curry, will NOT have curry powder listed as an ingredient.